 (5) A CRR bid for a specified MW quantity of CRRs constitutes a bid to buy a quantity of CRRs equal to or less than the specified quantity.
 A CRR bid may not specify a minimum quantity of MW that the Participating CRR Account Holder wishes to buy.

 (6) A CRR bid may not contain a source Settlement Point and a sink Settlement Point that are Electrically Similar Settlement Points, nor may CRR bids be submitted by any combination of Participating CRR Account Holders within the same Counter-Party to create the net effect of a single PTP Obligation bid containing a source Settlement Point and a sink Settlement Point that are Electrically Similar Settlement Points.

+(7) Participating CRR Account Holders shall not submit more than two CRR bids for each unique combination of source, sink, Time Of Use (TOU), and period.
+For the purposes of this limitation, Settlement Points contained in the same Electrically Similar Settlement Point group for the auction are treated as the same Settlement Point.